 “I want a palace pillared with colonnades and hanging gardens, protected from prying glances – a palace worthy of Achilles who despised all mortals and did not fear even the gods.”

 This is what Empress Elizabeth of Austria – better known as Princess Sissy – asked for when she commissioned the Italian architect Raffaele Caritto to design the Achilleion Palace on the 200,000 square metre area of land in Corfu at the end of the 19th century.

-Whether it is for a gala dinner at the end of a hard-working conference, a wedding reception on that very, very special day or a visit on a local tour or on a Shore Excursion, the Achilleion Palace will remain etched on the memories of all who attend.
+Whether it is for a gala dinner at the end of a hard-working conference or a part of an Incentive Program, a wedding reception on that very, very special day or a visit on a local tour or on a Shore Excursion, the Achilleion Palace will remain etched on the memories of all who attend.